percona/percona-xtradb-cluster/doc/source/wsrep-provider-index.rst

    :dyn: No
    :default: true

-This variable controls will the replicated messages will be checksummed or not.
+This variable controls whether replicated messages should be checksummed or not.

 .. variable::  pc.ignore_quorum